The Backup Settings lists the entire backup configuration related to the domain. During the

-Note: All custom attributes that have created by you will be displayed and you can easily add them to be backed up.
+Note: All custom attributes created by you and those inherited from auxiliary classes will be displayed and you can easily add them to be backed up.
 If any custom attribute is missing, search for the particular attribute by clicking the Add Attributes link and providing the LDAP name of the attribute.

 - Select the frequency at which full backups must be taken from the list of options available: weekly, or monthly.

 - Select the frequency at which the incremental backups must be taken from the list of options available: hourly, daily, or weekly.